khartinger/mqtt4home/source_Vue/vue_mqtt3_3webpages/README.md

 })
 </script>
 ```

-The lamp needs as parameters the center x and y and the ID.
+The lamp needs as parameters the coordinates of the center x and y and the ID.
 With `:border="0"` the drawing of a border is prevented.
-Since the number of lines (`lines=`) is not specified, the default `lines="1"` is used and the name of the lamp is displayed.
+Since the number of lines (`lines=`) is not specified, the default value `lines="1"` is used and the name of the lamp is displayed (Lamp_1).
-The switch needs the center x and y and the ID as parameters.
+The switch needs the coordinates of the center x and y and the ID as parameters.
 With `:border="0"` the drawing of a border and with `lines="0"` the display of further information is prevented.

-## 7. create page "Page2
+## 5. Create page "Page2"
 The page "Page2" uses the component `MqttLastX` to display the last five received MQTT messages:
 * [`components/MqttLastX.vue ... `](https://github.com/khartinger/mqtt4home/blob/main/source_Vue/vue_mqtt3_3webpages/src/components/MqttLastX.vue) Displaying the table of the last messages.
 * [`controller/MqttLastXController.ts ... `](https://github.com/khartinger/mqtt4home/blob/main/source_Vue/vue_mqtt3_3webpages/src/controller/MqttLastXController.ts) Definition of the MqttLastXController class, which uses the `onMessage` method to write the received message to the MessageStore memory.